RandanCSS/randan/README.md

 We recommend using the second way and clone our package every time you're going to use it as it allows you to have all the updates in time.

-Once you have the package in the folder, you can import as any python package:
+Once you have the package in the folder, you can import it as any python package:

 ```python
 # like this